faoezg/QuadrupedA1Controller/README.md

 - unitree_legged_sdk v3.3.4:
     https://github.com/unitreerobotics/unitree_legged_sdk/releases/tag/3.3.4
-- a recent version of pygame
+- a recent version of Pygame

 Installation:
 - in ~/catkin_ws/src/
 - git clone the unitree_ros repository
 - inside unitree_ros: copy contents of unitree_ros_to_real into the corresponding folder
-- download unitree_legged_sdk v3.3.4, unzip and place the sdk into where it belongs in unitree_ros_to_real
+- download unitree_legged_sdk v3.3.4, unzip, and place the SDK where it belongs in unitree_ros_to_real
 - git clone this repository
 - build the packages (catkin_make / catkin build)

 ## Overview:
-The ROS Pacakge a1_controller consists of the necessary scripts to control the robot in Gazebo.
+The ROS Package a1_controller consists of the necessary scripts to control the robot in Gazebo.
 - A1_kinematics.py: (direct/inverse) kinematics library.
 We figured out the kinematic model using the Denavit-Hartenberg-Transformation.
 ![Alt Text](https://i.imgur.com/f0Jjd32.png)

-Visualisation of foot workspace and redundant positions (those with multiple viable joint configurations) in blue.
+The Above image is a visualization of foot workspace and redundant positions (those with multiple viable joint configurations colored in blue) in RViz using Pointclouds.

 ## Usage:
-launch gazebo simulation and low level controllers (for motorCMD message):
+Launch gazebo simulation and low-level controllers (for motorCMD message):

 ```
 roslaunch unitree_gazebo normal.launch rname:=a1
 ```

-if you were now to apply the instructions and provided nodes from unitree...
+If you were now to apply the instructions and provided nodes from Unitree...

 ![Alt Text](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExa3VyejJtYjhxOGlwejRmaWU3ZDdmY2tzNWRlNTJqYTNhODRneDZvdSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/WuXrsGJsW7vYuUkg8t/giphy.gif)